Software-Knife-and-Tool/rsnitch-rs/README.md

 ------

-Create a `~/.rsnitch-rs`directory and put your `hosts.json` in it.
-You can test a `hosts.json` by pointing to it with the RSNITCH_HOSTS env variable.
+Create a `~/.config/.rsnitch-rs`directory and put your `hosts.json` in it.
+You can use a `hosts.json` by pointing directly to it with the RSNITCH_HOSTS environment variable.

 ```
 RSNITCH_HOSTS=path_to_host.json cargo run